lzubiaur/devlog/_posts/2014-01-27-texture-polygon.md

 ## What next?

-You are now welcome to clone the [example project](https://github.com/pix2dgames/texpoly) and have a look at the TexPoly and HelloWorld classes.
-There's a simple random polygon generator and a polygon with hole example.
+You are now welcome to clone the [example project](https://github.com/lzubiaur/texpoly) and have a look at the TexPoly and HelloWorld classes.
+You might also build the project and test it by yourself.
+The project includes a random polygon generator and a example of polygon with hole.

-Do not hesitate to leave a comment or [follow me twitter]({{ site.author.url }}).
+Have questions or suggestions?
+Do not hesitate to email me at [{{ site.author.email }}](mailto:{{ site.author.email }}) or ask me on [twitter]({{ site.author.url }}).